 Timor is another way of saying ‘timur’, which is a Malay word meaning ‘east’, referring to Timor’s position as the easternmost part of the Lesser Sunda Islands.
 So this means East Timor means… East East.
 Perhaps the ridiculousness of that knowledge is why Timor-Leste has grown to prominence.
 Except, Leste is a Portuguese word meaning… East.
 You’re damned if you do and you’re damned if you don’t.

 There is, however, a reason for the assertion of Timor-Leste as the official name, despite the apparent redundancy.
 After such a long period of colonisation, Portuguese became and remains an official language of the country, sharply distinct from West Timor’s primary usage of Indonesian.
-Even the indigenous language of East Timor, Tetum, has a great degree of Portuguese words within its modern vocabulary, making it impossible to ignore the inherent link.
+Even the indigenous language of the region, Tetum, has a great degree of Portuguese words within its modern vocabulary, making it impossible to ignore the inherent link.
 Thus an assertion of Timor-Leste is at least in part, an assertion of national identity through language, much the same as Côte d’Ivoire is to the Ivory Coast.
 Additionally, Timor-Leste is the officially recognised name of the country by itself, the Democratic Republic of Timor-Leste.

 Should you ever find yourself talking about the country or even visiting it and want to know which name to call it, either works fine.
 But to stay official, perhaps lean towards Timor-Leste.
 Keeping in mind of course that both names are rather redundant.